uannabi/uannabi/README.md

 <!-- **uannabi/uannabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 In today's digitally connected landscape, the role of a Data Insights and analytics Engineer is not just a luxury but a critical asset for achieving transformative business outcomes.
 Here I am, fortified by a robust passion for converting complex data into groundbreaking solutions, all backed by the collaborative and versioning strengths of GitHub.
 <br>
 I hold a Bachelor's Degree in Computer Science and Engineering, further enhanced by a mastery of programming languages like Python and SQL, and proficient use of cutting-edge analytics tools like Tableau.
-My background spans across data engineering, predictive analytics, data visualization, and machine learning, proving my ability to turn multifaceted data into compelling narratives and actionable insights.
+My background spans data engineering, predictive analytics, data visualization, and machine learning, proving my ability to turn multifaceted data into compelling narratives and actionable insights.
 <br>
 What sets me apart isn't merely my technical acumen and my deep-rooted understanding of leveraging data as a strategic asset for solving complex business issues and driving informed decisions.
 I am not just a data engineer, I am a data strategist committed to transforming challenges into opportunities for organizational growth.
 <br>